What is the Quanta-Honors College?

-Daytona State’s Quanta-Honors College is a learning community designed to offer an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an Honors degree gives.
+Daytona State’s Quanta-Honors College is a learning community designed to offer an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an honors degree provides.

-In the Honors College, you will take many of your general education courses in learning community clusters.
-(You’ll still be able to take electives and pre-major courses outside the Quanta Honors College program.)
+In Quanta-Honors, you will take many of your general education courses in learning community clusters.
+You’ll still be able to take electives and pre-major courses outside Quanta-Honors.
 Each cluster is made up of two or three courses which are integrated around a theme.
-For example, the Fall semester focuses on the hero's journey and the Spring semester deals with animal intelligence and questions about how humans and animals differ.
+Recent themes have included "Monsters," "Radical Communities," "Plastic Paradise," "Myth and the Hero's Journey," and "Original Research Edition."

 The classes are challenging, but you’ll have a lot of support to make sure that you do well.
 You’ll have three professors in the classroom every day, and dedicated tutors and librarians.
 You’ll do much of your work in small groups and will have plenty of time to discuss, explore new ideas and apply these ideas to real-world problems.